atulya-jain/atulya-jain.github.io/_pages/about.md

  - We are organizing [HEC Economics PhD conference 2024](https://sites.google.com/view/hecon/home).

+ ## Scheduled Talks

- - **Scheduled Talks**:  European Association of Young Economists Meeting (23 - 25 May 2024), 2024 Mediterranean Game Theory Symposium (28-31 May), Workshop on Learning in Games (1-3 July).
+ European Association of Young Economists Meeting (23 - 25 May 2024), 2024 Mediterranean Game Theory Symposium (28-31 May), Workshop on Learning in Games (1-3 July).